James Delaney is a bit of a mystery to me.

 “What was just me doing things doesn’t really work any longer because I can’t do it all.
 My cowboy days might be over – but I did try use a bolt-cutter to get into The Wilds when it was locked and the neighbours reported me, so maybe not?”

-Find James Delaney’s art studio at Victoria Yards in Lorentzville (open 9am to 5pm on weekdays; 10am to 5pm on Saturdays).
+Find James Delaney’s art studio at Victoria Yards in Lorentzville, Space No: 8G2 (Victoria Yards is open 9am to 5pm on weekdays; 10am to 5pm on Saturdays; 10am to 4pm on Sundays).
 Follow him on Instagram @delaneyartist, join the Friends of The Wilds Facebook group, or visit his website at delaney.co.za

 *Featured image courtesy @kudzaiking